Why choose Austria?

 Am I eligible?

-To be a language assistant in Austria, you must fulfil the general eligibility criteria (EU citizenship, native-level English, etc.).
+To be a language assistant in Austria, you must fulfil the general eligibility criteria, be aged 30 or under and have B1 level German.

 Where can I go?

 Around 100 posts are available in the country each year.
 If you wish to express an area preference, you must choose one area from each of the groups below.
 Please choose one from group A, one from group B and one from group C, and put them in order of preference.